 How to choose a university program that’s right for you

-We’ll go through some vital steps in your journey of finding the course that best fits your career goals.
+We’ll go through some vital steps in your journey of finding the program that best fits your career goals.
 Read on to find out more.

 1. What subject is right for you?

-When choosing a university course, the first thing you should consider is the topic you want to study.
+When choosing a university program, the first thing you should consider is the topic you want to study.
 Answer these questions to help you narrow down a subject you'd like to pursue: